-Sonia Esperanca, National Science Foundation, Arlington, Virginia
+Sonia Esperanca, National Science Foundation, Arlington, VA

-Eric Lindstrom, NASA, Washington, District of Columbia
+Eric Lindstrom, NASA, Washington, DC

 Daniela Rubatto, University of Bern, Bern, Switzerland

-David Seekell, Umeå University, Umeå , Switzerland
+David Seekell, Umeå University, Umeå , Sweden

 The committee is charged with selecting the recipient of the Flinn Award.
 Committee members will abide by AGU’s Conflict of Interest Policy, program policies, procedures and guidelines set by the Union.
 In partnership with the Honors and Recognition Committee and staff, the committee works to ensure that the program is superior in all respects, recognizes all constituents, and fosters a global network of individuals in the Earth and space sciences who epitomize excellence and cooperation in research, education and outreach.
 The members of the Flinn Award Committee will promote excellence and transparency, allowing broad input and recognition beyond disciplinary awards, promoting diversity and commitment to equity so that the Flinn Award is sufficiently representative of underrepresented groups.